Blightspire

 My Role, contributions, and responsibilities

-• Architected, implemented and maintained the core UI system for our custom engine.
+• Architected, implemented and maintained the core UI system (including layout) for our custom engine.

 • Developed key UI elements, including the HUD and Main Menu.